teelahti/docker-playground/README.md

 # docker-playground
-Docker playground for multi-container communication practice.
+Docker playground for multi-container communication practice: client (developed in Go) connects to always running Redis service in another container.

 Building the machines could be done completely with Docker commands, but for clarity both containers have a Dockerfile.